Does Homeowners Insurance Cover Earthquakes?

 If you need it, the more likely it will cost you.

-The cost of earthquake insurance is mostly determined by risk.
+The cost of earthquake insurance is mainly determined by risk.

-If you live in a high-risk area, the cost of earthquake insurance may exceed the cost of your homeowners insurance.
+If you live in a high-risk area, the cost of earthquake insurance may exceed that of your homeowner's insurance.

 The average cost of homeowners insurance nationwide is $1,680 per year or $140 per month.